 • Build an Undiagnosed Community for these patients and families that have no form of support

-• Over 400 hours of interview footage from more than 20 cities across the US
+• Over 500 hours of footage with top medical professionals and families from more than 20 cities across the US

 • Filming is 75% complete

-• Need $500k in finishing funds to complete the film.
-Fundraising efforts thus far have raised $150k through grants and individual donations.
+• $300k of finishing funds is needed to complete the film.
+Fundraising efforts thus far have raised $200k through grants and individual donations

-• The production team has been funding the most project out-of-pocket, including donating their own time and film equipment, for 3 years.
+• The production team has been funding the most project out-of-pocket, including donating their own time and film equipment for the past 4 years

 TIMELINE & DISTRIBUTION